Mobility and Access Committee for Scotland (MACS)

 Michael Tornow

-He has a Master’s Degree in Equality and Human Rights from Glasgow University and is currently studying Physical Activity for Health part-time at Edinburgh University.
+Michael has a BA Honours Degree in Sociology and a Post-Graduate Diploma in Housing, both from Stirling University.
+He has a master’s degree in Equality and Human Rights from Glasgow University and a Post-Graduate Certificate in Physical Activity for Health from Edinburgh University.

 Secretariat and contact details